microsoft/DUCK/README.md

 # DUCK Application

-This is a Gulp-powered build system with these features:
+This is a Gulp-powered build system with the following features:

 - Sass compilation and prefixing
 - JavaScript concatenation